swegroup7b/CEN3031-GitWorkflow/README.md

 ```
 ### Team members including scrum master

 1. 2 members will work on subtract branch to implement view and javascript function.
-Similarly, other 4 members in groups of 2 will work on other branches : multiply and divide in groups of 2 respectively.
+2. 2 members will work on multiply branch to implement view and javascript function.
+3. 2 members will work on divide branch to implement view and javascript function.
+4. Once a feature branch is completed by 2 members, they will create a pull request to make sure someone from the team reviews their code and merges this into the develop branch.